 - Teachers and staff professional development training opportunities related to substance abuse prevention

-Congratulations to our 2016 EPIC Schools: Nell Holcomb R-IV, St. Mary Cathedral School, Notre Dame Regional High School & Jackson Middle School.
+Congratulations to our 2019 EPIC Schools: Nell Holcomb R-IV, St. Mary Cathedral School & Notre Dame Regional High School.

 Prescription Drug Take Back + Permanent Drug Drop Boxes

-The Breakthrough Breakfast series is an educational series organized by EPIC’s Advocacy Committee and designed to educate service providers and others in the community on a variety of topics that have the potential to impact youth substance abuse.
-The Breakthrough Breakfast educational series is held quarterly.
+The Breakthrough Breakfast series has been renamed EPIC Ed. and the events are currently being offered virtually.
+EPIC Ed. series is designed to educate service providers and others in the community on a variety of topics that have the potential to impact youth substance abuse.
+The EPIC Ed. series is held quarterly.
 We arrange to bring in speakers on a variety of relevant topics with the hope of increasing awareness and knowledge about substance use as well as effective prevention strategies.